Hyperborea-Experimental-Arts-Team/volunteer-portal/README.md

 Builds the app for production to the `build` folder.
 This must be done before the app can be served by Express.

+### `yarn storybook`

+Launches the storybook environment, allowing you to view and interact with React components without running the actual app.

 ## Running Tests